-Toys: Test any painted or vinyl/plastic toys.
+Toys: Test painted or vinyl/plastic toys as needed.
+The presence of lead near the regulatory limits set by the US Consumer Product Safety Commission should warrant removal from the home.
+Since nearly all toys contain some quantity of lead, chewing and swallowing pieces or parts of toys, especially painted toys or those made from malleable plastics, could cause lead exposure.

-and crystal: Test any imported, old or improperly glazed pottery, or crystal items.
+Pottery and crystal: Test imported, old or improperly glazed pottery, or crystal items used for drinking, food preparation or serving food.
+In the absence of testing, recommend against using these items for these purposes out of an abundance of caution.

 Interior Environmental Samples:

-Water: Recommend water samples only when there is reason to suspect lead such as in well water, lead-soldered plumbing, and/or new brass fixtures.
+Water: Recommend water samples only when there is reason to suspect lead such as in well water, lead-soldered plumbing, and/or brass fixtures installed before 2014.
+Homes built or plumbed between 1970-85 are at highest risk for lead-containing plumbing components.

+Sampling water, even in pre-1978 housing, does not need risk assessor certification.
+Coordinate lab testing with OHA, or use an ORELAP-accredited lab for analysis: https://orelap.state.or.us/searchLabs

 Medicines and cosmetics: Take samples if appropriate.
-Recommend not using these medications until samples are found to be lead-free.
+Recommend against using these medications until samples are found to be lead-free.
+Use labs with FDA-approved methods that use inductively coupled plasma mass spectrometry (ICP-MS) or consult with OHA.

 Dust Samples from pre-1978 homes and child care facilities can only be taken by Certified Risk Assessors.
 Contact OHA for lead dust test kits that can be used by the parent or guardian.